Updated June 13, 2023.

 You may have thought, or even been taught several times, that Continental only has oblique stitches in every other row.
 This is not correct.
 That stitch is a combination stitch of Continental and Half-cross Stitch.
 Do not use it.
-Read my post from yesterday about how to stitch Continental, or watch Susan’s video to learn how to make the stitch.
+Read my post about how to stitch Continental.

 Once you learn, your needlepoint will be released for all kinds of new effects.